 9 things to know before renting an apartment in Toronto.

-- It does not hurt to have your cheque book handy, in case you sign off on the lease and need to make a deposit.
-However, be weary if a landlord asks you to provide cold hard cash.
-According to CBC, buildings across the city are using tactics that actually violate provincial tenancy laws.
+- It does not hurt to have your cheque book handy in case you sign off on the lease and need to make a deposit.
+However, be wary if a landlord asks you to provide cold hard cash.
+Buildings across the city are using tactics that actually violate provincial tenancy laws.

 Finding and renting an apartment can be considered either easy or difficult, due to the government’s involvement in the process.
 The government ensures that rent is somewhat controlled.
-According to Now Toronto, before, anything that was built before 1991 was exempt from provinces rent control guidelines.
+Anything that was built before 1991 was exempt from provinces rent control guidelines.
 Therefore, houses that were constructed or first rented out on after November 1, 1991, were exempt from rent control.
 These tenants faced unpredictable and sometimes massive increases in rent each year.
 As of May 30th, 2017, landlords in Ontario cannot increase rent more than 2.5 percent annually – even in units built after 1991.

 However, because of tenants are guaranteed their rent won’t be hiked more than 2.5 percent, there is a strong incentive not to move.
 People deciding not to move has caused the vacancy rate to be at 1.1 percent, the lowest it has been in 16 years.

 But, don’t let this bother you!
 Although, Kijiji and Craigslist are some of the essentials when it comes to finding an apartment.
 We have compiled a short list of some significant resources to help you find an apartment that will help accommodate your need for a reasonable rent and living situation.

 5. Pros and cons of new and old buildings in Toronto.